 But I realized that when both persons are clear on their objectives, there is no ego or lost of temper because it is clear what they’re trying to accomplish.
 I think it’s important to talk to your training partner before each Chi Sao session so that it is clear what both of you are trying to accomplish so that once it’s accomplished, it’s okay to reset positions and start again.
 I think communication is key to avoiding unnecessary conflict.

 Defend and Strike in Chi Sao

-Today we talk about defending and striking in Chi Sao, also known as the art of multitasking.
+Defending and striking in Chi Sao is also known as the art of multitasking.

 One of the things that my Sifu always says during Chi Sao is, “never defend with two hands”.
 If a person is attacking me, they’re probably only going to use one arm which means their other arm is free.
 So if I use both my arms to defend one of my opponent’s arm, right away I’m at a disadvantage.
 They have a free hand.

 The same can be applied for striking.
 If I’m attacking with both my arms, one of them has to be in guard position or else I open myself up for a counterstrike.
 And personally, I don’t think a two hand strike is an effective way to attack.

 The solution is to always defend and strike.
 We have two hands so it is possible to do both.
 It may take time to getting used to it in Chi Sao but if you watch the previous episode (#049), I talk about creating my own Wing Chun form that consisted of my Chi Sao techniques.
 By having my body memorize the technique, I let my muscle memory guide my body and let my mind think about the next step, whether it’s counter striking or following up with another strike.